jonasstr/kit-assignments-downloader/README.md

     kita get [OPTIONS] [CLASS_NAMES]...
 ASSIGNMENT_NUM

 **Example:** `kita get la 9`
 Downloads the 9th assignment from your course Lineare Algebra 1.
-You can download assignments from multiple classes at once by separating the courses by a space, e.g: `kita get la gbi 9`.
+You can download assignments from multiple courses at once by separating them by a space, e.g: `kita get la gbi 9`.

 **Options:**:
 `--move`/`-mv`: move and rename your downloaded files if you have specified a location in the user.yml file.